cits3007/cits3007.github.io/assets/labs/lab06-solutions.md

 ```
 $ CC=clang CFLAGS="-pedantic -Wall -Wextra" ./configure
-## we expect this to produce many warnings ...
+## we expect this to produce many warnings and/or errors...
 $ make clean all
 ```